-What Does ABS Mean on a Car?
+What Does Anti Lock Braking System Mean on a Car?

 ABS detects when the driver applies the brakes hard and when the wheels will likely lock up.
 It then rapidly adjusts the brake pressure, using the ideal amount of pressure while doing so several times per second.
 By doing this, the wheels can continue to turn while the car slows down rather than locking up.